 LD 1287 An Act to Support Workforce Development by Establishing the Housing Stability Fund (Sponsored by President Daughtry of Cumberland Cty.)
+On Appropriations Table

-This bill establishes the Housing Stability Support Program and the Housing Stability Fund within the Maine State Housing Authority to provide rental assistance, paid directly to a landlord, for tenants with household incomes of less than 30% of the median income for the area and appropriates \$1.9 million annually in ongoing funding to support the program.
+As amended by the committee, this bill establishes the Housing Stability Support Program and the Housing Stability Fund within the Maine State Housing Authority to provide rental assistance, paid directly to a landlord, for tenants with household incomes of less than 30% of the median income for the area and appropriates \$1.9 million annually to support the program.
 The bill also requires the authority to delegate program administrator responsibilities to third parties, which includes municipal housing authorities.
-Rental assistance provided through the program may not exceed \$300 per month, or a maximum of \$3,000 per household.
+Rental assistance provided through the program may not exceed \$300 per month, or a maximum of \$3,000 per household per calendar year.

 LD 1282 An Act Regarding Eligibility for Historic Preservation Bond Proceeds (Sponsored by Sen. Hickman of Kennebec Cty.)
+On Appropriations Table

-This bill amends the eligibility requirements for grants through the Maine Historic Preservation Commission for the preservation and restoration of historic properties to allow eligibility for properties designated as historic by municipal historic preservation ordinances.
+As amended by the committee, this bill amends the eligibility requirements for grants through the Maine Historic Preservation Commission for the preservation and restoration of historic properties to allow eligibility for properties designated as historic by municipal historic preservation ordinances or comprehensive plans.
+The bill also appropriates \$25,000 in both FY 2026 and FY 2027 for the administrative cost associated with expanding grant eligibility.